Yankton Sioux Tribe: 19th century

-According to local legend, when Meriwether Lewis learned that a boy had been born near the expedition's encampment in southeastern South Dakota.
-He sent for the child and wrapped the newborn in an American flag during the council at Calumet Bluff in late August 1804.
+According to local legend, when Meriwether Lewis learned that a boy had been born near the expedition's encampment in southeastern South Dakota, he sent for the newborn child and wrapped him in an American flag during the council at Calumet Bluff in late August 1804.
 Lewis declared the baby an American.
 This boy grew up to become a headman (chief) of the Ihanktonwan Dakota (Yankton Sioux), known as Struck By-the-Ree.
 However, the journals of the expedition make no mention of this incident.

 In December 1862 Little Crow met for a month with the leaders of the Yankton and Yanktonai.
 Chief Struck By-the-Ree refused to join the Mdewakanton and sent warriors to protect Fort Pierre when Little Crow talked of attacking it.
 When Struck By-the-Ree learned that some of Sleepy eye's band and White Lodge's band had captives on Yankton land he paid their encampment a visit.
 He offered to trade a horse for each prisoner, two women, and five children, and was scoffed at.
 The chief informed his visitors they were on Yankton land and would be attacked if they refused his generosity.
 One source says he was given the prisoners.
 However, warriors of the Two Kettle Lakota secured their release.

 In the spring of 1863, a member of Little Crow's band, Red Cloud, was captured.
 He reported that Little Crow had wanted to attack Fort Pierre, but had not because the Yankton were providing the fort security.